Irfan-da/TFTP/README.md

 Description:

-This script enables a TFTP (Trivial File Transfer Protocol) server on your local machine, listening on port 71.
+This script utilizes the Python library FreeSimpleGUI/PySimpleGUI to create a TFTP (Trivial File Transfer Protocol) server on your local machine, enabling file transfers over port 71.

 Usage: